 • nasal congestion;

-• ordinary nose drops do not help, special ones are needed;
+• Ordinary nasal drops do not help, you need special ones;

-• headache against the background of difficulty breathing, irritability, weakness appear;
+• headache due to difficulty breathing, irritability and weakness appear;

-• runny nose is often accompanied by allergic eye damage;
+• a runny nose is often accompanied by allergic eye damage;

-• characteristic signs cause discomfort seasonally (during the flowering period of some plants) or year-round (for allergies to pet hair, house dust, household chemicals).
+• characteristic signs cause discomfort seasonally (during the flowering period of some plants) or year-round (with allergies to pet hair, house dust, household chemicals).

 Conjunctivitis